THE YOUNG BACH

 July 28 – August 4, 2024, 8 days

-This tour leads us in six stages through the places where Johann Sebastian Bach grew up within an extended family that had already made a name for itself in Thuringia as a family of musicians.
-In Weimar, where Bach lived for many years as a court musician, we will attend the Bach Biennial, held by the City of Classicism on this weekend with its imaginative concert formats.
+This tour leads us in six stages through the places where Johann Sebastian Bach grew up within an extended family that had already made a name for itself in Thuringia as a family of musicians until we reach Weimar, where Bach lived for many years as a court musician.
 Along the way, we will pass through Eisenach, Ohrdruf, Mühlhausen and Arnstadt, the towns where Bach was born, went to school and gained his first experience as an organist and court musician.
 We will also visit Wechmar, the home of Bach’s ancestors, as well as Gotha and Erfurt, where Bach performed cantatas and inspected organs.
 You will experience cycle routes rich in diversity, including passing through the famous Hainich National Park, the Thuringia Town Chain Cycle Route and the Gera Cycle Route.

 DAY 1, SELF ORGANIZED ARRIVAL AND MÜHLHAUSEN

 We meet at 2 p.m. at the hotel in Mühlhausen and explore the medieval town together.
 Young Bach had his second employment here.
-We visit the Divi Blasii church with an organ tour and St. Mary’s Church as well as the city archive, where we will see the certificate of Bach’s employment.
-In the evening, we enjoy three concerts of the organ-night “A feast for the queen of instruments” with organ, trumpet and timpani.
+We visit the Divi Blasii church with an organ tour guided by cantor Oliver Stechbart and St. Mary’s Church as well as the city archive, where we will see the certificate of Bach’s employment.

 DAY 2, MÜHLHAUSEN – EISENACH, 45 KM